 The board I have acquired is the Sipeed Tang Nano 4K.
 This board is based on the SiP GW1NSR-4C device, which has inside 4k logic blocks and an Arm Cortex M3 processor.
 This board has access to almost all the pins of the FPGA, that are not a lot since the FPGA is packaged in a QFN48.
 In addition to the pin headers, the board has an HDMI connector and a MIPI camera socket.

-To develop for this board, Gowin has its own IDE that is free, but you must request a license from their webpage.
+To develop for this board, Gowin has its IDE that is free, but you must request a license from their webpage.
 In Linux, the entire IDE is portable and has a size of 1.1GB, which is very small compared with other FPGA IDEs.

-The IDE has all what you could expect from an IDE, no more and no less, including a set of IP Cores that offers at no cost IP for MIPI CSI, RGB to HDMI, PCI target or even USB 2.0 Device Controller.
+The IDE has all that you could expect from an IDE, no more and no less, including a set of IP Cores that offers at no cost IP for MIPI CSI, RGB to HDMI, PCI target or even USB 2.0 Device Controller.
 For some reason, for the GW1NSR device, the FIR and the IIR filters are not available(?).

 I know that is a very simple design but I expect the synthesis process to take at least 10 to 20 seconds, but the process only takes 0,624 seconds… That’s less than the time it takes my colleagues who program the Arm to compile a Hello World!